cdowdy/bolt-html5-video/README.md

 * [HTML5 Doctor: Video Subtitling and WebVTT](http://html5doctor.com/video-subtitling-and-webvtt/)
 * [Mozilla Developer Network: Introduction to WebVTT](https://developer.mozilla.org/en-US/docs/Web/API/Web_Video_Text_Tracks_Format)

-## Controlling Start and End times
+## Controlling Start and End Times

 Through the ``media_fragment: [ ]`` config setting you can start the video or end the video at a specific time.